Skip to main content

 Samuel Kurtz

-Member of the Welsh Parliament for Carmarthen West and South Pembrokeshire
+Former Member of the Welsh Parliament for Carmarthen West and South Pembrokeshire

 Shadow Cabinet Secretary for Economy, Energy and Rural Affairs

-Samuel Kurtz is the Welsh Conservative Member of the Senedd (MS) for Carmarthen West and South Pembrokeshire.Born and raised on his family’s farm in the heart of the Pembrokeshire Coast National Park, Samuel was educated locally and is a fluent Welsh speaker.
+Samuel Kurtz was the Welsh Conservative Member of the Senedd (MS) for Carmarthen West and South Pembrokeshire.Born and raised on his family’s farm in the heart of the Pembrokeshire Coast National Park, Samuel was educated locally and is a fluent Welsh speaker.

 Show only